Actress Rose Marie of 'Dick Van Dyke Show' fame dies at 94

 "Stories went around that I was really a 45-year-old midget," she remarked in 1992.
 "So they sent me on a year-round personal appearance tour of theaters across the country to prove that I was a child."

-"My father worked as an arsonist for Al Capone," Marie told People magazine in 2016.
+"My father worked as an arsonist for Al Capone," Rose Marie told People magazine in 2016.
 "He used to burn down your warehouse if things weren't going the right way, but I didn't know that at the time.
-I was a child star and to me Al was my 'Uncle Al,' my mother used to cook for all these guys.
-Years later when I was working Vegas with (casino owner and known mobster) Bugsy Siegel, I cooked for that generation, I guess I knew then."
+I was a child star and to me Al was my 'Uncle Al,' my mother used to cook for all these guys."

 In 1946 she married Bobby Guy, a trumpeter in Kay Kyser's band and later on top NBC radio shows in Hollywood.
-(They had a daughter, Georgiana).
-Bobby Guy was just 48 when he died suddenly of a blood infection, in 1964, a loss so devastating Marie wore black for a year and hesitated to take on work beyond "The Dick Van Dyke Show."
+They had a daughter, Georgiana.
+Guy was just 48 when he died suddenly of a blood infection in 1964 — a loss so devastating Rose Marie wore black for a year and hesitated to take on work beyond "The Dick Van Dyke Show."

 One of her first outside performances was on "The Dean Martin Show," when she performed the melancholy ballad "Little Girl Blue."